mysore palace

 mysuru palace

 Above the central arch is the most impressive sculpture of Gajalakshmi with her elephants.
-Those who don’t know, Gajalakshmi is the Indian goddess of wealth, prosperity and abundance.
+For those who don’t know, Gajalakshmi is the Indian goddess of wealth, prosperity and abundance.
 There are three major exclusive temple buildings within the Mysore palace.
 The kings of Mysore were devotees of Goddess Chamundi, hence the palace’s facing the Chamundi Hills.

 The palace houses two durbar halls and incorporates an array of courtyards, gardens, and buildings.

-There are three entrances to Mysore palace: The East Gate or the front gate (opened only during Dusshera), the South Gate (for general public access) and the West Entrance.
+There are three entrances to Mysore Palace: The East Gate or the front gate (opened only during Dusshera), the South Gate (for general public access) and the West Entrance.

 mysore palace dome